typescript-cheatsheets/react/README.md

 ### Linting

-> ⚠️Note that [TSLint is now in maintenance and you should try to use ESLint instead](https://medium.com/palantir/tslint-in-2019-1a144c2317a9).
+> ⚠️ Note that [TSLint is now in maintenance and you should try to use ESLint instead](https://medium.com/palantir/tslint-in-2019-1a144c2317a9).
 If you are interested in TSLint tips, please check this PR from [@azdanov](https://github.com/typescript-cheatsheets/react/pull/14).
 The rest of this section just focuses on ESLint.
 [You can convert TSlint to ESlint with this tool](https://github.com/typescript-eslint/tslint-to-eslint-config).

 > ⚠️This is an evolving topic. `typescript-eslint-parser` is no longer maintained and [work has recently begun on `typescript-eslint` in the ESLint community](https://eslint.org/blog/2019/01/future-typescript-eslint) to bring ESLint up to full parity and interop with TSLint.